zoeychappell/Fake-News-Identifier-and-Classifier/README.md

 2. Common stop words are removed using NLTK’s built-in list of English stop words.
 Note, stop words are widely used words such as “the” or “in” (Web Communications, 2025).
 3. Filter the tokens, based on:
-(a) Exact matches to words in the custom unwanted list.
+1. Exact matches to words in the custom unwanted list.
-(b) Tokens that are numeric or contain letters and numbers (e.g., 2017 Election).
+2. Tokens that are numeric or contain letters and numbers (e.g., 2017 Election).
-(c) Tokens that include underscores.
+3. Tokens that include underscores.
-(d) Tokens that match random alphanumeric strings (e.g. u1rd4b6cz2) identified using regular expressions.
+4. Tokens that match random alphanumeric strings (e.g. u1rd4b6cz2) identified using regular expressions.